13 days/12 nights

 Late afternoon and evening free in Lisbon

-Today we drive north from Lisbon to Porto with 3 very interesting stops along the way.
+Today we drive north from Lisbon to Coimbra with 2 very interesting stops along the way.

 Óbidos is a charming, fortified medieval hill town with a well-preserved castle.
 The main gate is beautifully decorated with glazed blue and white Azulejo tiles.
 Do try the local specialty – Ginja de Óbidos – a delicious cherry liquor served in edible chocolate cups.